 Descriptive Data

 Descriptive summaries of the study sample report continuous variables’ as mean and standard deviation; frequencies and percentages are presented for the categorical variables (see Table 1).
 Descriptive summaries of autopsied participants are presented in Table 2.
-At the time of death, 124 (X%) were diagnosed with definite Alzheimer’s Disease (AD), 431(X%) were diagnosed as probable, and 402 (X%) were diagnosed as possible AD.
 At autopsy, 228 (15%) persons had no evidence of neurofibrillary tangles according to Braak staging procedures and 310 (22%) had evidence of most severe pathology.
 Two-hundred and ninety-six (19%) persons had no AD according to CERAD scoring and 402 (27%) were classified as definite AD.
 Five-hundred and twenty-two persons (35%) had no TDP pathology and 140 (9.4%) were classified in the third stage of TDP.

 Multi-State Model Results

-Three separate multi-state models were run for each of the pathological outcome categories (i.e., Braak, CERAD, and TDP-43).
-We used Kaplan-Meier type estimators for descriptive summaries of time-to-outcome curves for the total group as well as divided by each pathological outcome level.
-Hazard ratios for the main covariate, global cognitive score, is reported.
+Three separate multi-state models were run; one for each of the pathological outcome categories (i.e., Braak, CERAD, and TDP-43).
+We used Kaplan-Meier type estimators within each pathological outcome category to estimate time-to-outcome curves for each pathological outcome level, as well as for the total group.
+Table 3 contains Cox model fits for all endpoints, using both simple and unadjusted models.
+Estimated coefficients from the multi-state models for the main covariates, global cognitive score and episodic memory score, are reported.
 All reported p-values were those of two-sided tests; significance was defined as p < 0.05.
 All analyses were performed using R version 3.1.2 [19] and the ‘survival’ package [REF].
-Table 3 contains Cox model fits for all endpoints, using both simple and unadjusted models.

 Liz’s attempt to put findings into words:

-Across the three pathology outcomes, one unit decrease in global cognitive scores or episodic memory scores was associated with a hazard ratio of one or close to one in the adjusted models.
+Across the three pathology outcomes, the coefficient for a one unit decrease in global cognitive scores or episodic memory scores was associated with a hazard ratio of one or close to one in the adjusted models.
+The coefficient for a 1 point change in Braak 5–6 death is 0.26 + 0.83, a 2.98 fold increase in risk for each 1 point loss.

 This shows that at any one time point, a one unit drop in cognitive scores from a participant’s previous score is related to about a three-fold risk of being categorized as having the highest level of neurofibrillary tangles (Braak V/VI), definite AD (CERAD 3), and TDP pathology.

 AND THEN WE’LL ADD SOMETHING HERE ABOUT THE MIXED PATHOLOGIES